-Step 13.
-Holding the syringe as shown, press slowly on the plunger to push out the excess medicine until the edge of the conical base of the plunger stopper lines up with the syringe marking for your prescribed dose.
-See Figure I, example for a dose of 0.4 mL.
+Step 11: Holding the prefilled syringe as shown, slowly push up on the plunger rod to push out the extra air and medicine until the end of the conical base (edge) of the plunger stopper lines up with the syringe marking for your prescribed dose.
+See Figure I for an example of a dose of 0.3 mL.
+Your dose may be different than the example shown.

-Be careful not to touch the needle guard wings before use.
-The needle guard may be activated too early.
+Be careful not to activate the needle guard before use.
+Do not use a NIVESTYM prefilled syringe that has been activated.

-Check again to make sure the correct dose of ZARXIO is in the syringe.
+Check again to make sure the correct dose of NIVESTYM is in the prefilled syringe.